TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 + PCI Express Lane: Allows for expansion through accessories such as M.2 storage enhancing system capabilities and performance.
 + PoE Interface: Provides the ability to use an alternative power source for locations that do not have access to standard wall outlets.
 + 2.7 W Idle Power Draw: Offers energy efficiency, reducing operational costs and enabling continuous deployment with minimal power requirements.
-+ Dimensions (3.94 x 2.76 x 1.18 inches): Its small footprint allows for easy enclosure in a custom-designed case, facilitating compact integration within the overall system.

 ### Critical Components
 #### CYW43455 Wi-Fi/Bluetooth Chip: